-Step 2 Click a policy name in the policies table.

-- Step 3 Expand the Advanced section and click the link in the Client Applications field. - Step 4 Define one or more of the client applications:
+- Step 1 Choose a policy type from the Web Security Manager menu. - Step 2 Click a policy name in the policies table. - Step 3 Expand the Advanced section and click the link in the Client Applications field. - Step 4 Define one or more of the client applications: - Table 10-1

-Option Method Expand the Browser and Other sections and check the required client application check boxes.
-Choose a predefined client application TipChoose only the Any Version options when possible, as this provides better performance than having multiple selections.
+Option Method Choose a predefined client application Expand the Browser and Other sections and check the required client application check boxes.
+TipChoose only the Any Version options when possible, as this provides better performance than having multiple selections.
 Define a custom client application Enter an appropriate regular expression in the Custom Client Applications field.
 Enter additional regular expressions on new lines as required.
 TipClick Example Client Applications Patterns for examples of regular expressions.